neelsmith/LATN102-05-S21/docs/assignments/ch30a/index.md

 *duabus* irregular form of *duo, duae, ,duo*, "two": fem.abl.pl.

 *unde* a subordinating conjunction, "from where" ("whence" in Victorian lexicon speak!).
 Like English "from which", the sense of *unde* can be literally spatial, or more metaphorically logical, as here.

+## Syntactic analysis

+> Infans cum esset,

+dracones duos duabus manibus necauit,

+> quos Iuno miserat,

+>> unde primigenius est dictus